stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 Now, `Elem` is just another way of indexing into a list of values.
-Instead of using a `Fin` index, which is limited by the list's length, we use proof that a value can be found at a certain position.
+Instead of using a `Fin` index, which is limited by the list's length, we use a proof that a value can be found at a certain position.

 We can use the `Elem` predicate to extract a value from